 Sometimes, I choose places based on recommendations from research, friends and family, and sometimes, restaurants or companies will reach out to me directly and propose a visit or collaboration.
 The amount of proposals and ideas I get in my inbox on a daily basis almost deserves a blog of its own!
 When it comes to travel, inspiration can come from anywhere, but it is often the desire to visit a dear friend that bring me to a certain destination.
 More often than not, I tend to focus on places that are reasonable weekend getaways from Toronto.
-Two of my favourite recent trips that combined the best of food, travel, Canada, and journalistic advantage were definitely to Banff and Newfoundland.

 When Chu on This started, restaurant reviews were very necessary additions to the blog scene.
 However, as the food blog scene grew, I began to feel like I was unable to review restaurants with objectivity (especially when you're at a media event where they either put out their very best or get so stressed out that they fail miserably), and moreover, could no longer keep up with the sheer volume of places to report on.
 Now, when I discover a place or person I think has a good story with a good fit for the blog, I will go out of my way to profile them and capture them in their best spirit.
 If you are still looking for my "reviews", check out my dining log on Zomato.